ScalesCSS/scalescss/packages/objects-stack/README.md

 # Stack Object for Scales

-The Stack object lays items out in a column and can be modified to lay items out in a row.
+The Stack object lays items out in a column and can be modified to lay items out in a row at a certain breakpoint.

 ## Requirements